-If you receive the Canada FPT payments on the following dates in 2022, you will be assured that the deposits are actually for CCB.
+If you receive the Canada FPT payments in 2024 on dates similar to 2023, you will be assured that the deposits are actually for CCB.

 Some of the costs of raising children under the age of 18 can be cut by the Child Care Benefit (CCB).

 The maximum CCB amount per child under age 6 is $6,833 per year, or $569.41 per month.
 Children aged 6 to 17 are eligible for up to $5,765 per year, or $480.41 per month.